SquareGPS/navixy-api/docs/backend-api/resources/field_service/form/template.md

 #### errors

-* 201 – Not found in the database (if template with the specified id does not exist).
+* 201 – Not found in the database - if template with the specified id does not exist.
-* 101 – In demo mode this function disabled (if current user has "demo" flag).
+* 101 – In demo mode this function disabled - if current user has "demo" flag.

 ### stats/read

 Returns template usage statistics.

-**required sub-user rights**: none
+**required sub-user rights**: none.

 #### parameters